- Assessment report

-After the assessment, the panel will produce a report.
-This will give feedback to the Service Manager and Service Team including whether they have met the standard or not met it.
+After the assessment, the panel will produce a report and submit it to the Office of the Chief Information Officer.
+The report will be checked and sent to the service team, giving feedback including whether they have met the standard or not met it.

 There is a template you should use for the report.

 - give the Lead Assessor written feedback for their areas of the assessment